Azure Centralized Ingress Protection¶

 The Valtix Gateway is deployed in a VNet to protect the internet facing applications.
 For Centralized model, deploy Gateay in Service VNet.
 The Gateway acts as a Reverse Proxy.
 Users on the internet access the application via the Valtix Gateway.
 You configure the backend destination (the original application) as a proxy target on the Valtix Gateway.
 The proxy enables Valtix to decrypt TLS traffic and perform deep packet inspection.
 The proxied traffic to the backend/target can be sent as plain text HTTP, HTTPS, TCP or TLS.

 To add a Gateway:

 - Navigate to Manage > Gateways > Gateways.

 - Select the account you previously created.

 Parameter Description Instance Type Choose the type from the drop down.
 Gateway Type Auto Scaling.
 (Look at the implementation guide for single instance Gateway and the use case for that) Minimum Instances Select the minimum number of instances that you plan to deploy.
 Maximum Instances Select the maximum number instances that you plan to deploy.
 This is the maximum number that is used for auto-scaling in each availability zone.
 HealthCheck Port Default is 65534.
-Packet Capture (optional) Packet capture profile for threat pcaps.
+Packet Capture (optional) Packet capture profile for threat and flow pcaps.
 Diagnostics (optional) Diagnostics profile for debugging.
 Log (optional) Log profile to forward to Splunk or syslog.